ProjectKaira/Kaira-Main/README.md

 ## Quickstart

-The quickest way to start using ZerePy is to use our Replit template:
+The quickest way to start using Kaira/ZerePy is to use our Replit template:

 https://replit.com/@blormdev/ZerePy?v=1